indrajithwasala/Risk-Prediction-for-Bank-Loan-Approval/README.md

-# Credit Risk Assessment Model using the German Credit Dataset
+# Risk Prediction to Improve Strategies for Bank Loan Approval

 ### Objective:
 The objective of this project is to build a credit risk assessment model using the German Credit Dataset, which contains customer and loan-related features.
 The goal is to predict whether an applicant is a good credit risk (likely to repay the loan) or a bad credit risk (likely to default).
 This model is designed to assist financial institutions in making informed decisions about loan approvals and managing lending risks effectively.